the-bokya/Marko/README.md

 ## Note

-This is currently an incomplete version with numerous bugs and will surely not adhere the standards.
+This is currently an incomplete version with numerous bugs and will surely not adhere to the standards.

 ## Building